• Skip to main content

 Wrongful conviction

-In 1983, Bozella was convicted for the murder of 92-year-old Emma Crapser of Poughkeepsie, New York.
+In 1983, Bozella was convicted of the murder of 92-year-old Emma Crapser of Poughkeepsie, New York.

 As a result, he was sentenced to 20 years to life and spent over a quarter century, an unimaginable 26 years in prison for a crime he did not commit.